bzrudski/pycounts_bzrudski/README.md

 Calculate word counts in a text file!

 This repository is based on the tutorial presented in the [Py-Pkgs tutorial](https://py-pkgs.org/welcome).
+Due to slight differences in the versions of available packages, some of the code is a bit different.

 ## Installation